Dedham, Massachusetts: Mini Town Meeting

 The chairmen of the several districts elect from amongst themselves a chairman.
 This Chairman of the chairmen hosts what is officially known as the District Chairmen's Warrant Review Meeting, but is much more commonly referred to as Mini Town Meeting.
-The "Mini," first held in 1978, is generally a week or two before the actual Town Meeting.
+The "Mini", first held in 1978, is generally a week or two before the actual Town Meeting.
 The purpose of the Mini is to air out several of the contentious issues before bringing them to the floor of Town Meeting.

 Select Board

 The executive branch of the Town Government is "headed" by a Select Board.
-The Board has five members who are elected for three-year terms and are the chief policy making body for the town.
-They appoint a Town Manager who runs the day-to-day affairs of the Town.
+The Board has five members who are elected for three-year terms and serve as the chief policy-making body for the town.
+They appoint a Town Manager, who runs the day-to-day affairs of the Town.
 They also appoint constables, registrars of voters and other election officers, the board of appeals, conservation commission, historic district commission, and members of several other multiple member boards.
-James A. MacDonald serves as chair, with Kevin R. Coughlin serving as Vice Chair.
-Dimitria Sullivan, Erin Boles Welch, and Dennis J. Teehan, Jr. also serve as members.
+Dennis J. Teehan Jr. serves as chair, with Erin Boles Welsh serving as Vice Chair.
+James A. MacDonald, Dimitria Sullivan and Michelle Persson Reilly also serve as members.

-Selectmen set policy for all departments below it, but are not involved in the day-to-day affairs of the Town.
+Select board members set policy for all departments below it, but are not involved in the day-to-day affairs of the Town.
 They issue licenses and can investigate the affairs and the conduct of any town agency.